 Problem

-SSMS 21 is a new version of SQL Server Management Studio.
-In this article, we look at how download SSMS, install and what’s new.
+SSMS 21 is a version of SQL Server Management Studio.
+In this article, we look at how to download SSMS, install, and see what was added to SSMS 21.

 Solution